 Complementary medicine in South Africa encompasses a wide range of therapies ranging from traditional practices that have only recently been regulated to widely accepted alternative therapies that are recognised by medical aids within the country.
-It is estimated that up to 70% of the South African population will consult with a complementary health practitioner before seeking conventional medical help and traditional African medicine is by far the most popular complementary therapy in South Africa.
+It is estimated that up to 70% of the South African population will consult with a complementary health practitioner before seeking conventional medical help and traditional African medicine is by far the most popular alternative therapy in South Africa.

 What types of complementary health therapies are available?

-Most complementary health systems have similar beliefs and practices which is focussed more on a natural approach to health and wellness.
-While these traditional approaches to medicine was based on experiences and cultural beliefs, modern science has been able to assist the complementary health fraternity with proving and refuting certain claims.
+A few, such as chiropractic and homeopathy, are relatively new.
+Modern science has been able to assist the complementary health fraternity with proving and refuting certain claims.
 Some of the common complementary health practices within South Africa include :

 -